What ICD-10 codes are used for influenza B?

 - B strain flu

-Commonly asked questions
+Frequently asked questions

 Influenza A and B are flu viruses but belong to different genera.
-While both can cause seasonal epidemics, Influenza A has a broader host range and can cause pandemics.
+While both can cause seasonal epidemics, influenza A has a broader host range and can cause pandemics.

-Influenza A and B can cause severe illness, but Influenza A is more diverse and associated with more severe epidemics and pandemics.
-However, the severity ofthe condition depends on various factors, including individual health and specific strain.
+Influenza A and B can cause severe illness, but influenza A is more diverse and associated with more severe epidemics and pandemics.
+However, the severity of the condition depends on various factors, including individual health and specific strain.